utter-project/eurollm-evaluation/README.md

 ```

 ### Fix chat template
-Some models might have dict instead of string chat template and it will fail when using the lm-evaluation-harness from above.
+Some models might have dict instead of string chat template, and it will fail when using the lm-evaluation-harness from above.
-To avoid that replace the `chat_template` function in the `lm_eval/models/huggingface.py`.
+To avoid that replace the `chat_template` function in the `lm_eval/models/huggingface.py` or `lm_eval/models/vllm_causallms.py`.

 ```python
 def chat_template(self) -> str: